Speakers selected for spring 2013 commencement ceremonies

 - 10 a.m.
 May 4: For the Gainesville ceremony honoring graduates of the College of Education and the Mike Cottrell College of Business, the guest speaker will be Bob Swoszowski, owner of Northeast Georgia Inc., which operates 11 McDonald’s restaurants in northeast Georgia.
 Swoszowski has received the Volunteer of the Year Award from the American Cancer Society, the Gainesville Parks and Recreation Department, Gainesville State College, and twice from the American Red Cross.
 Swoszowski also recently joined the Business Advisory Council of the Mike Cottrell College of Business.

 - 2 p.m.
-May 4: For the Gainesville ceremony honoring graduates of the College of Arts & Letters and the College of Science & Mathematics, the guest speaker will be Rich White.
+May 4: For the Gainesville ceremony honoring graduates of the College of Arts and Letters and the College of Science and Mathematics, the guest speaker will be Rich White.
 He is the current chairman of the University of North Georgia - Gainesville Foundation, Inc. Under White's leadership in various executive roles, the First National Bank of Gainesville, now Regions Bank, developed its mortgage lending division, which grew to a peak volume of $1.2 billion in annual production.
 He is current chairman of the Georgia Mountain Food Bank and past chairman of the North Georgia Community Foundation and the Gainesville Junior College Foundation.

 - 11 a.m.
-May 11: The College of Science & Mathematics has selected Dr. Martha Roberts for its Dahlonega ceremony.
+May 11: The College of Science and Mathematics has selected Dr. Martha Roberts for its Dahlonega ceremony.
 Roberts, special assistant to the director of the Office of Governmental Affairs of the University of Florida Institute of Food and Agricultural Sciences, was formerly Florida’s deputy commissioner of agriculture.
 She was also the first woman in the U.S. to serve as an assistant commissioner of agriculture, and graduated summa cum laude from then-North Georgia College in 1960.

 - 3 p.m.
 May 11: The Mike Cottrell College of Business has chosen Bob Swoszowski for its Dahlonega ceremony.

 - 2 p.m.
-May 12: For its Dahlonega ceremony, the College of Health Sciences & Professions has selected Dr. Ben C. Mathes, president of Rivers of the World, an international exploration and development agency that targets remote river basins.
+May 12: For its Dahlonega ceremony, the College of Health Professions has selected Dr. Ben C. Mathes, president of Rivers of the World, an international exploration and development agency that targets remote river basins.
 An ordained Presbyterian minister, Mathes has traveled the world since 1978 on a mission to improve international health development.
 He has served in more than 20 impoverished countries, and his organization is responsible for treating more than 1 million cases of river blindness and immunizing more than 775,000 children against polio.

 - 5 p.m.
 May 12: Mathes also will be guest speaker for the College of Education's Dahlonega ceremony.